ProLoser/Rotary-Datepicker/README.md

 jQuery Rotary Datepicker - an AWESOME new take on the calendar

-Checkout the [jsFiddle](http://jsfiddle.net/ProLoser/QyNhB/embedded/result,js,html,css/) to see a prototype.

-I'll be attaching sketches and notes soon too.

 ## Upcoming Features

 * _REDICULOUSLY FAST_ selections by using the **mouse scroll wheel**